 Causes of Lipodystrophy

 These are possible causes of lipodystrophy:

 - Antiretroviral therapy.
 There are conflicting ideas about this.
 The older protease inhibitors (PIs) and nucleoside reverse transcriptase inhibitors (NRTIs) have been implicated in causing lipodystrophy.
-It is less common in the newer medications. .
+It is less common in the newer medications.
 The longer you take these drugs, the greater your risk appears to be.
-An older NRTI linked to fat loss is Zerit (stavudine, d4T).
+Older NRTIs linked to fat loss is Zerit (stavudine, d4T) and Retrovir (zidovudine, AZT).

 - HIV.
 HIV itself may interfere with the way the body processes fat.
-More severe and lengthier HIV disease may increase your risk.
+More severe and lengthier HIV disease may increase the risk.

 It's important to be aware that fat loss can also be due to AIDS wasting syndrome.